Pvt. Olen Jay Gilson

 Pleasent Heights School and completed three years

-of high school.
-He worked as a clerk at a
+of high school before going to work as a clerk at

 On March 22, 1941, Olen was inducted into the U.S. Army at Cleveland, Ohio, and sent to Fort Knox for basic training.
 During his training he was sent to radio school and qualified as a radio operator.
 In April, 1941, he received leave home and spent Easter with his parents.